maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 From the runtime menu, switch the hardware accelerator to GPU.
 The GPU is now way longer to run.
 A single epoch takes around 5 minutes.
 The average computing time per sample in each epoche is now **12 ms**.
 The overall model ran in around 2.5 hours.

-This means that on average, the model on TPU runs 17 times faster than on GPU !
+This means that on average, the model on TPU runs 17 times faster than on GPU!
 This is pretty close to the 25X faster announced.

 Regarding the performance of the model, the GPU model reaches higher results around 84.5 %.

 One would need more iterations to assess whether the difference is significant or not.
-We can guess that on a LSTM computations like this one with a large amount of variables, quantization's impact can be observed on the final result.
+We can guess that on LSTM computations like this one with a large number of variables, quantization's impact can be observed on the final result.

 ## CPU performance

-Well, if a model runs on 2 hours on a GPU, you have to be patient to run it on CPU.
+Well, if a model runs on 2 hours on a GPU, you have to be patient to run it on the CPU.
 LSTM models would typically run over a whole night, so I decided to not run it for the moment.

 # Make a prediction

-If you try to make a prediction on a TPU, you might encounter this issue :
+If you try to predict a TPU, you might encounter this issue :
 ```
 AssertionError: batch_size must be divisible by the number of TPU cores in use (6 vs 8)
 ```